Amazing forests and woodlands in the UK

 Is there anything more magical than a tranquil walk or cycle amongst the trees?
 The UK has a wonderful variety of fairytale-esque forests and woodlands, from ancient woods adorned with dazzling bluebell carpets to thickets of towering fir trees set against breathtaking mountain backdrops.
 In fact, these beautiful environments represent just over one-eighth of the total land in the UK, so there’s bound to be a wonderful woodland adventure within your reach.

-Autumn is a particularly glorious time to venture into the woods, of course, with canopies turning red and gold, fallen leaves joyfully crunching underfoot and fascinating fungi to discover, while spring and summer promise new beginnings and a flourish of vibrant life.
+Autumn is a particularly glorious time to venture into the woods with canopies turning red and gold, fallen leaves joyfully crunching underfoot and fascinating fungi to discover.
+Meanwhile spring and summer promise new beginnings and a flourish of vibrant life.

 The New Forest, Hampshire

 The New Forest is England’s smallest National Park, covering 200 square miles of pastures, heathlands, and forest that stretch all the way from the Solent to Salisbury.
 Contrary to its name, the New Forest is really rather old.
 It was originally created as William the Conqueror’s deer hunting ground in 1079 and featured in the Doomsday Book.
-Nowadays it’s home to a variety of animals that freely roam the forest, including its famous ponies (4,500 of them!), as well as donkeys, cattle and deer.
-And in autumn you might catch a glimpse of the pigs and piglets that are released to eat the fallen chestnuts and acorns that are poisonous to the ponies and cattle.
+Nowadays, it’s home to a variety of animals that freely roam the forest, including its famous ponies (4,500 of them!), as well as donkeys, cattle, and deer.
+In autumn, you might catch a glimpse of the pigs and piglets who are released to eat the fallen chestnuts and acorns that are poisonous to the ponies and cattle - but not to the pigs!
 There are more than 140 miles of walking and cycling trails to explore, offering ample opportunity to soak up the stunning landscape and spot the animals.

 Fingle Woods, Devon